helix-foundation/currency/contracts/governance/community/README.md

 #### totalVotingPower
 Arguments: none

 A public variable set by the `configure` function of the voting contract that inherits from this contract.
+Is just the snapshotted totals of ECO and ECOx token supplies added together.

 ### PolicyProposals
   - Inherits: `VotingPower`, `TimeUtils`